 The required minimum annual inward is Thirty Thousand United States Dollars (US$30,000.00).
 It must be emphasized that the minimum of US$30,000.00 must always be remitted every year to the Representative Office to cover operating expenses.

 You will need a Resident Agent for a Representative Office.

-On a final note, for branch and representative offices, the Corporation Code requires that within sixty (60) days after the issuance of the license to transact business in the Philippines, the branch or representative office shall deposit with the Securities and Exchange Commission for the benefit of present and future creditors of the branch or representative office in the Philippines, securities satisfactory to the Securities and Exchange Commission, consisting of bonds or other evidence of indebtedness of the Government of the Philippines, its political subdivisions and instrumentalities, or of government-owned or controlled corporations and entities, shares of stock in “registered enterprises”, shares of stock in domestic corporations registered in the stock exchange, or shares of stock in domestic insurance companies and banks, or any combination of these kinds of securities, with an actual market value of at least One Hundred Thousand Pesos (P100,000.00).
+On a final note, for branch and representative offices, the Corporation Code requires that within sixty (60) days after the issuance of the license to transact business in the Philippines, the branch or representative office shall deposit with the Securities and Exchange Commission for the benefit of present and future creditors of the branch or representative office in the Philippines, securities satisfactory to the Securities and Exchange Commission, consisting of bonds or other evidence of indebtedness of the Government of the Philippines, its political subdivisions and instrumentalities, or of government-owned or controlled corporations and entities, shares of stock in “registered enterprises”, shares of stock in domestic corporations registered in the stock exchange, or shares of stock in domestic insurance companies and banks, or any combination of these kinds of securities, with an actual market value of at least Five Hundred Thousand Pesos (P500,000.00).

 In addition, within six (6) months after each fiscal year of the branch or representative office, the Securities and Exchange Commission shall require the branch or representative office to deposit additional securities equivalent in actual market value to two percent (2%) of the amount by which the branch or representative office’s gross income for that fiscal year exceeds five million (P5,000,000.00) pesos.

 This is how to create a company with a foreign principal in the Philippines.